 So, if you receive an email threatening your Paypal account, be sure to open a new browser window and actually go to Paypal.com to log in to your account.
 Never click links from emails.
 I still don’t log in from links that actually come from the real Paypal company.

-I hope this info is helpful and please share it on Facebook, Twitter and Google+ if you think it might help others that sell online.
+I hope this info is helpful and please share it on Facebook, Twitter and Google+ if you think it might help others that sell online on craigslist.